openshift/enhancements/enhancements/machine-api/control-plane.md

 // ControlPlaneSpec defines the desired state of ControlPlaneSpec. type ControlPlaneSpec struct {

-  // Defaults to true.
+  // Defaults to false.
   // This can be disable for complex scenarios where manual introspection is needed.
-  EnableNodeAutorepair bool `json:"enableautorepair,omitempty"`
+  DisableNodeAutoRepair bool `json:"disableNodeAutoRepair,omitempty"`

   // Out of scope.
   // EnableAutoscaling